leapdao/leapdao-website/src/posts/colony-reputation-holacracy.md

 Colony is an exciting project promising to deliver solutions for digital companies with a great range of solutions and a plentiful of smart contracts.

 Next to distributing and managing money, LeapDAO keeps track of reputation as the important measurement within the organisation.
 [Colony reputation](https://blog.colony.io/the-colony-reputation-system-5616293c3949/) is a way to keep track of merit, how much an individual has contributed to the success of an organization by clear metrics.
-Reputation is added by serving a role or contributing in the form of working on bounties.
+At the moment reputation is added by being involved in the completion of bounties.
 Reputation is designed to decay over time, so that only active participants have a high level of reputation within the organisation.
 This way, we avoid plutocratic structures and only reward individuals who contribute to common good.
 Since colony has switched to the mainnet we deployed [our own implementation](https://github.com/leapdao/leap-contracts/blob/master/contracts/misc/IColony.sol).

 To use the colony-task feature we created a [bounty payout contract](https://github.com/leapdao/leap-contracts/blob/master/contracts/misc/BountyPayout.sol) utilizing Colony payment.
 As a user interface LeapDAO [forked](https://github.com/leapdao/MultiSigWallet) the Gnosis multi-sig.
 The funds of every circle are managed by a separate Escrow council.